pikabot-org/elevenlabs-module/README.md

 }
 ```

-## Status and Future Plans

-As of the time of writing (June 24, 2023), the library provides Go bindings for 100% of Elevenlabs's API methods.
-I do plan to add few more utility type functions should there be some need or enough request for them.

-According to Elevenlabs, the API is still considered experimental and is subject to and likely to change.

 ## Contributing

 Contributions are welcome!
 If you have any ideas, improvements, or bug fixes, please open an issue or submit a pull request.